Sciaena

 Sciaena is a genus of marine ray-finned fishes belonging to the family Sciaenidae, the drums and croakers.
 These fishes are found in the Eastern Pacific Ocean and the Eastern Atlantic Ocean.

 Taxonomy

 Sciaena was first proposed as a genus in 1758 by Carl Linnaeus when he described Sciaena umbra in the 10th edition of his Systema Naturae.
-The genus has, at one time or another, included many of the larger Sciaenid species but it is considered to comprise three valid species, two in the eastern Pacific and one in the eastern Atlantic.
+The genus has, at one time or another, included many of the larger Sciaenid species but it is now considered to comprise two valid species, one in the eastern Pacific and one in the eastern Atlantic.
 However, other authors have argued that the Pacific and Atlantic species are not closely related and that Sciaena sensu stricto is monospecific.
 They further argue that Sciaena callaensis is probably a synonym of Sciaena deliciosa and that this species should be classified in the genus Callaus.

 Sciaena is the type genus of subfamily Sciaeninae recognised by some workers, but the 5th edition of Fishes of the World does not recognise subfamilies within the Sciaenidae which it places in the order Acanthuriformes.